-2. If, after an applicant submits all application materials previously requested by the Office of Cannabis, the Office determines that additional information is required to provide the Office with sufficient information to process those application materials in a manner consistent with Article 16, the Office will notify the applicant in writing and the applicant shall supply the requested information or documentation within five business days.
+2. If, at any time, the Office determines that additional information is required to provide the Office with sufficient information to process those application materials in a manner consistent with Article 16, the Office will notify the applicant in writing and the applicant shall supply the requested information or documentation within five business days.

 3. If the applicant cannot meet this five-day deadline due to circumstances beyond their control, they may request an extension (for a defined period of time) from the Office of Cannabis.
 The Office shall have discretion to grant or deny the extension, or to take other appropriate action (including, but not limited to, granting an extension for a shorter period of time).